mhmdfathi/mhmdfathi/README.md

 ---

-## 🔥 Quote I Live By
+## 🔥 Motto
 > “First, solve the problem.
 Then, write the code.”

 <p align="center">
 ⭐ Star my repos if you like my work
 </p>